woodrush/lisp-in-life/README.md

 This required optimizations and improvements in every layer of the project, including the C compiler layer, the CPU architecture layer, Game of Life layer, the C program layer, etc.
 Examples of these optimizations include:

-- The C Compiler layer - adding the [computed goto](https://en.wikipedia.org/wiki/Goto#Computed_GOTO_and_Assigned_GOTO) feature to the C compiler, preserving address symbols to be used after compilation, etc.
+- The C Compiler layer - adding the [computed goto](https://en.wikipedia.org/wiki/Goto#Computed_GOTO_and_Assigned_GOTO) feature to the C compiler, preserving variable symbols to be used after compilation, etc.
 - The C layer (the [Lisp interpreter](./src/lisp.c)) - using a string hashtable and binary search for Lisp symbol lookup, minimization of stack region usage with union memory structures, careful memory region map design, etc.
 - The QFTASM layer - writing a [compiler optimizer](./src/qftasmopt.py) to optimize the length of the assembly code
 - The VarLife layer - creating a lookup table architecture for faster ROM access, expanding the size and length of the RAM module, adding new opcodes, etc.